-The Trust Complaints Team records details of all complaints about TMET schools and the Trust that reach Stage 2 (Complaints Appeal Panel).
+The Trust Complaints Team records details of all complaints about TMET schools and the Trust that reach Stage 3 (Complaint Panel).
 The Trust Complaints Team monitors the response to, and outcomes of, such complaints.
 The number of formal complaints is recorded on the Trust and school Data Dashboards which are updated three times a year.
-This enables the monitoring of the number of formal complaints by the academy councils, Trust Executive Team and the Board.
+This enables the monitoring of the number of formal complaints by the academy councils, Trust Executive Team and the Trust Board.

-14. Duplicate complaints and complaint campaigns
+15. Duplicate complaints, group complaints and complaint campaigns